ShibeFaceSkrill/Awesome-Dogeparty-XDP/README.md

 - **Emblem Vaults**: (just change Bitcoin to Dogecoin and XCP for XDP)
   - [How to move RARE PEPE cards from XCP to ETH with Emblem Vault](https://youtu.be/S4gNPzLunjA?t=614) (video)
   - [Trading XCP NFTs on Ethereum Virtual Machine (EVM) Networks](https://desktopcommando.medium.com/trading-xcp-nfts-on-ethereum-matic-networks-87a89101fd58) (text)
+- [EasyAsset](https://easyasset.art/) - Store your NFT art and JSON on the Arweave Permaweb.
+Upload your art permanently, not on centralized sites like imgur and google.

 ## Development
 - https://github.com/DogepartyXDP/